danielwillgeorge/bw_email_server/README.md

 Additionally, feel free to run the test suite, in the `sanity_check.py` file, by entering the following command from the same terminal as your virtual environment.
 As a note, if you attempt to run tests from outside the virtual environment, you will see a Python "ModuleNotFoundError".

-Additionally, if you wish, you can adjust the 3rd-party API from "SPENDGRID" to "SNAILGUN" in `config.py`, and run tests, without needing to re-start the server.
+Finally, if you wish, you can adjust the 3rd-party API from "SPENDGRID" to "SNAILGUN" in `config.py`, and run tests, without needing to re-start the server.
 Run the tests with this command:

 ```